-1. Must achieve at least 80% on the tests for Studio Equipment and Techniques, Music Theory and Pro Tools

-- 2. Complete three (3) projects: recording, editing, mixing and mastering each project - 3.
-Complete eight (8) session assists - 4.
+- 1. Must achieve at least 85% on the tests for Studio Equipment and Techniques, Music Theory and Pro Tools - 2.
+Complete minimum required projects: recording, editing, mixing and mastering each project - 3.
+Complete minimum required session session assists - 4.
 Satisfy all financial obligations to The Recording Conservatory of Austin, - 5.
 Be recommended by his or her instructor, - 6.
 Be approved by the Director for award of a Certificate of Completion - 7.
-Complete his or her training within the maximum of 45 weeks allowed for terms 1 & 2 - RAD and RAR Program AY1 2 - 1.
-Must complete all requirements.
+Complete his or her training within the maximum of 45 weeks allowed for terms 1 & 2

+RAD and RAR Program AY1 2
-2. Must achieve at least 80% on the tests for Studio Equipment and Techniques, Music Theory and Pro Tools

-- 3. Complete a minimum of five (5) separate employer recruitments - 4.
-Complete minimum of five (5) projects: recording, editing, mixing and mastering each project - 5.
+- 1. Must complete all requirements. - 2.
+Must achieve at least 85% on the tests for Studio Equipment and Techniques, Music Theory and Pro Tools - 3.
+Complete minimum required separate employer recruitments - 4.
+Complete minimum required projects: recording, editing, mixing and mastering each project - 5.
 Satisfy all financial obligations to The Recording Conservatory of Austin, - 6.
 Be recommended by his or her instructor, - 7.
 Be approved by the Director for award of a Certificate of Completion - 8.
 Complete his or her training within the maximum of 45 weeks allowed for terms 3 & 4.